Economic Programs Staff

 Dedrick Muhammad is the Senior Director of Economic Programs for the NAACP and Executive Director of the Financial Freedom Center.
 As Senior Director, Mr. Muhammad's responsibilities include the totality of work coming from the NAACP Economic Department, overseeing the Financial Freedom Center as well as leading the NAACP Economic Department in meeting the great economic challenges faced by the nation.

-Lillian D. Bowie
+Lillian D. Singh

 Lillian Bowie is the Director of Strategic Partnerships for the NAACP.
 As Director of Strategic Partnerships, Ms. Bowie's responsibilities include working in the areas of economic equality and education by cultivating strategic partnerships to provide valuable resources to communities suffering from the current mortgage crisis and providing research insights to help the unemployed.